an-ku-sh/an-ku-sh/README.md

 - 👯 I’m looking to collaborate on **Game Development**

-- 💬 Ask me about **Flutter, Dart, Unreal Engine, Firebase, Blender, Substance Painter, Premier Pro, Adobe Illustrator**
+- 💬 Ask me about **Flutter, Dart, Unreal Engine, Firebase, Blender**

 - 📫 How to reach me **ankush41behera@gmail.com**